dotcake/dotcake/README.md

+# Dotcake

+This plugin is

-# Reference implementation of .cake
+- Reference implementation of .cake
+- Plugin for discussion about .cake format
+- .cake generator

-Dotcake plugin generate `.cake`.
+This plugin generate `.cake`.

    $ cake Dotcake.dotcake